apikzorian/Gender_Based_Learning/README.md

 To learn about the study, open the `Report_Gender_Based_Learning.pdf` to read about our project steps, data collection, results, and analysis.
-The file `Gender_Based_Learning.Rmd` contains the backend of our data analysis and regressions.
-Running this will require having the latest version of R. Our data can be found in `Subjects_Performance.csv`
+The file `Results_Analsyis.pdf` contains the backend of our data analysis and regressions, compiled using `R`.
+Our data can be found in `Subjects_Performance.csv`